Honoring Our Heroes: Explore Muskegon's Military Monuments This Veterans Day

 Veteran’s Memorial Park

-The park boasts several war memorials, a large fountain on the South end and a Vietnam Memorial to the North.
-It was originally built in 1928 and formally dedicated on November 11, 1934.
-Read more about Veteran’s Memorial Park and its many monuments HERE
+Located on the causeway at the east end of Muskegon Lake, Veterans Memorial Park spans 50 acres and features a lagoon and a small island accessible via two footbridges.
+The park boasts several war memorials, a large fountain at the south end, and a Vietnam Memorial to the north.
+Originally built in 1928, it was formally dedicated on November 11, 1934.
+Read more about Veterans Memorial Park and its many monuments here.

-Vietnam War Memorial “Final Approach” Hidden Cove Park
+Vietnam War Memorial “Final Approach” at Hidden Cove Park

-Tucked inside Hidden Cove Park, a 20-acre park located on Mona Lake in Norton Shores, is the Vietnam War Memorial “Final Approach”.
-Rising above the park, surrounded by flags, benches and plaques is a UH-1D helicopter, a combat veteran of the Vietnam War.
-Read more HERE
+Tucked inside Hidden Cove Park, a 20-acre park located on Mona Lake in Norton Shores, is the Vietnam War Memorial “Final Approach.”
+This memorial features a UH-1D helicopter, a combat veteran of the Vietnam War, rising above the park, surrounded by flags, benches, and plaques.
+Read more here.